 “The pieces have been grouped loosely into musical periods but inevitably some overlaps have occurred.
 Technical, Musicianship and Reading Room pieces are not necessarily of the period of the chapter.”

 I was initially confused to spot a piece by Granados in a chapter covering the Classical period; on reflection, it’s a nice touch that each chapter doesn’t too slavishly stick to just one period, as this adds needed contrast and diversity to the overall content.
+Even so, there’s nothing to stop players and teachers picking and choosing from throughout the book at will, knowing that the material is all appropriately tailored for the level.

 The five periods covered in each book (which are matching) are: